Generative AI models capture realistic sea-ice evolution from days to decades

-Integrated in pseudo time from $\tau=0$ (pure noise) to $\tau=1$ (clean tendency), the flow and the underlying dynamical system are defined by its velocity, $\widehat{\mathbf{v}}$.
-A trained neural network approximates the velocity to propagate the state to the next pseudo-time step, $\mathbf{z}^{\tau'}$, given the intermediate states $\mathbf{z}^{\tau}$, the initial conditions and forcings, and any relevant embeddings.
+Integrated in pseudo time from $s=0$ (pure noise) to $s=1$ (clean tendency), the flow and the underlying dynamical system are defined by its generative velocity, $\widehat{\mathbf{v}}_{s}$.
+A trained neural network approximates the generative velocity to propagate the state to the next pseudo-time step, $\mathbf{z}_{s'}$, given the intermediate states $\mathbf{z}_{s}$, the initial conditions, forcings, and any relevant embeddings as derived from the pseudo time, augmentation labels, and the used resolution.

-Observing the parallels between this generative flow and traditional numerical methods \cite{finn_representation_2024}, and leveraging the localised physical sensitivity of the tendencies, we introduce a domain decomposition strategy to enhance the computational efficiency at global scale \cite{zhang_diffcollage_2023, brenowitz_climate_2025}.
-Instead of processing global fields, the neural network predicts velocities within decomposed subdomains (Fig. \ref{fig:fig_schematic}b).
-To facilitate the communication between subdomains when integrating the flow, the inputted subdomains overlap, while the velocity prediction itself remains local.
-This decomposition allows for fully parallel processing and enables linear scaling with the number of global grid points, i.e., the number of subdomains is doubled when the number of global grid points is doubled.
+Considering the similarities between this generative flow and traditional numerical methods \cite{finn_representation_2024}, and leveraging the localised physical sensitivity of the tendencies, we use a domain decomposition strategy \cite{zhang_diffcollage_2023, brenowitz_climate_2025} to enhance computational efficiency.
+Instead of processing global fields, the neural network predicts velocities within decomposed subdomains (Fig.~\ref{fig:fig_schematic}b).
+To foster communication between subdomains when integrating the flow, the inputted subdomains overlap, while the predicted velocity itself remains local.
+This decomposition enables for fully parallel processing and a linear scaling with the number of global grid points, i.e., the number of subdomains is doubled when the number of global grid points is doubled.

 The neural network adopts a scale-aware, mesh-independent transformer architecture, designed to explicitly encode spatial interactions and to accommodate masked land cells.
-Initially, the network converts the input into tokens through a linear $2\times2$ patching \cite{peebles_scalable_2023}.
-These tokens are processed by a series of transformer blocks: self-attention blocks capture spatial dependencies with a learnable localisation that depends on relative distances \cite{vaswani_attention_2017,heo_rotary_2024}, while light-weighted multi-layer perceptrons (MLPs) non-linearly combine the resulting spatial representations.
-Derived from the pseudo time and auxiliary labels such as the resolution, a context embedding modulates the input to the attention and MLP layers.
-After $8$ transformer blocks, the tokens are mapped to local velocity predictions via a detokenisation layer.
+Initially, through a linear tokenizer with a $2\times2$ patching \cite{peebles_scalable_2023}, the network converts the input into tokens.
+These tokens are processed by a series of transformer blocks: self-attention blocks capture spatial dependencies with a learnable localisation that depends on relative distances \cite{vaswani_attention_2017,heo_rotary_2024}, while multi-layer perceptrons (MLPs) non-linearly combine the resulting spatial representations.
+The embedding modulates thereby the inputs to the attention and MLP blocks.
+After $8$ transformer blocks, the tokens are mapped to local velocities via a detokenisation layer.